 Most of the online home brew supply stores have put these kits together for you…

 …and what is cool is when you go to choose a recipe there are typically reviews under the recipe from other people who have bought the kit… I always like to know that the beer I am brewing has been brewed successfully by other people before.
 And its always great to see if other people like how the beer turned out!

 I still to this day will from time to time pick up one of these kits… primarily to get my hands on the recipe that comes with it.
 Because you can always re-use the recipe if you end up liking the beer.
 I have a stack of these recipes I have saved from these kits and continue to brew many of those beers.

-My two favorite locations to order these type of kits are from Adventures in Home Brewing and More Beer.
+My favorite location to order these type of kits are from Adventures in Home Brewing.

 Both of them have some very good kits and recipes.

 There you have it my friend… wow I wish when I was starting out making beer I had a guide like I just gave to you. lol